 So I turn to my faith, for what is unconditional in conduct towards people.

-- Patience.
-Patience with others, for the realities they may be coming from.
-With myself, for mine.
 I’m not by nature a patient person.
-In fact, pretty much anyone you ask who knew me any longer than a few years ago, would vouch for the opposite.
+In fact, pretty much anyone who knew me any longer than a few years ago, would vouch for the opposite.
 One might even say, trigger-happy temper.
-But a couple decades of Ramadan eventually tempered a restraint into even that, and the forge of the Blue Period finished the shift – to at least not being impatient.
+But a couple decades of Ramadan eventually tempered a restraint into even that, and the forge of the Blue Period finished the shift – well, to at least not being impatient.

 I think I’m packed!

 *2019 edit: I still haven’t done it.
 It was only after I was nearly finished with the Nepal segment of my trip that I realised my tourist visa to India was an e-visa.
 This meant that I needed to arrive via one of the listed entry points that could process the e-visa, so crossing the land border was not possible.
 I had to buy a plane ticket and arrive via Delhi, transiting through to Varanasi.
 A lot of unnecessary travel, just because I forgot about the visa restrictions!
 Luckily, I checked before I left for the border!

 Carbon offset information for this Nepal & India trip

 Visiting Nepal to trek in the Annapurnas, then entering India via Delhi in order to cross Uttar Pradesh the way I did, could have been done more efficiently had I realised I could not cross the land border before booking the train tickets and my flight home from Delhi.